jcarouth/carouth.com/source/_posts/2015-02-08-my-proposal-was-rejected.markdown

 ### Your abstract should pose a problem and a solution

 I don't want to make it seem like there is a formula for a successful abstract, because there isn't.
 Remember the days of the five-paragraph essay?
 We don't want to go there.
-But something that I see in many abstracts of talks at conference is a clearly defined problem space and a proposed solution.
-Perhaps this is along the lines of "so you're working with legacy code, I have the steps you can use to add some tests," or, "your hitting a wall with performance tuning of your webserver, here is some tips and tricks we used to scale to 10m pageviews."
+But something that I see in many abstracts of talks at conferences is a clearly defined problem space and a proposed solution.
+Perhaps this is along the lines of "so you're working with legacy code, I have the steps you can use to add some tests," or, "you're hitting a wall with performance tuning of your webserver, here are some tips and tricks we used to scale to 10m pageviews."
 A reviewer should be able to take your abstract and pull out the subject and what they will take away in a short sentence like I did above.

 ### Submit more than one talk, on more than one subject

-This is espeically true if you are going to be travelling to the conference.
+This is especially true if you are going to be travelling to the conference.
 The more than one subject bit is important as well.
-Too often subjects you are wanting to talk about are the same subjects others want to talk about.
+Too often, subjects you are wanting to talk about are the same subjects others want to talk about.
 If you only submit one talk and it's about testing, you have some serious competition to defeat.
-If you're submitting two talks, make them different subjects.
-Try to make the vastly different.
+If you're submitting two talks, make them cover different subjects.
+Try to make them vastly different.
 You have the opportunity to edge other speakers out with a strong supporting talk.

 Think of this situation: There are 45 five-star talks.
-The conference organizers are trying to decide between your talk on testing and another speakers talk.
+The conference organizers are trying to decide between your talk on testing and another speaker's talk.
 Both cover similar ground and both are excellent.
 But you also have a talk that might be a 4.5-star talk on nginx performance tuning while the other speaker only submitted this talk.
 You have increased your odds of being selected significantly as they can get two solid talks from you for the one they would have gotten from that other speaker.

 ### Submit your talks again next year